Mutsaardstraat: Academy of Fine Arts & Predikerinnenstraat

 In translation, the names of these streets, Minderbroedersrui – Minderbroedersstraat, refer to the order of the Friars Minor; around the corner we find the Predikerinnenstraat, and that’s a reference to the sisters Dominicans.

+What is left of these orders?
 A lot more than you may think.
 Here we stand at the entrance gate of the Academy of Fine Arts, now a department of Antwerp University.
-The gate offers a vague view of a large nondescript building; until 1797 it was the monastery church of the Friars Minor.
+The gate offers a vague view of a large nondescript building; until 1797 it was the monastery church of these Friars Minor.
 At least five paintings by Rubens were hanging in that church and several by Van Dyck and other Antwerp masters.

 Rubens had been commissioned by his patron and friend, Nicolaas Rockox, whose house we have just visited.
-The result was the triptych ‘Christ showing his wounds‘, originally hanging in the monastery church, but today at KMSKA.
-Three others also ended up in the KMSKA collection, coming from the Friars Minor Church: the already described ‘The Lance Sting/Le Coup de Lance‘ by Rubens and/or Van Dyck, the wide-format painting ‘Lamentation of Christ’ by Van Dyck and the accompanying ‘Portrait of Abbot Scaglia‘.
+The result was the triptych ‘Christ showing his wounds’, originally hanging in the monastery church, but today at KMSKA.
+Three others also ended up in the KMSKA collection, coming from the Friars Minor Church: the previously described ‘The Lance Sting/Le Coup de Lance’ by Rubens and/or Van Dyck, the wide-format painting ‘Lamentation of Christ’ by Van Dyck and the accompanying ‘Portrait of Abbot Scaglia’.

 It was also in this street that Anthony Van Dyck had his home and first studio.
 Like all dwellings at the time, it had a name, ‘the Cathedral of Cologne’; it’s a name that will come up again in a moment.